rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/load_balancer_tls_proxy/index.md

 draft: false
 ---

-The load balancer and TLS proxy module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects and is used to terminate HTTPS and route traffic to the project's containers.
+The Load Balancer and TLS Proxy module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects and is used to terminate HTTPS and route traffic to the project's containers.

 <!--more-->

-## Load Balancer/TLS Proxy module introduction
+## Introduction

-The module deploys an [HAProxy](https://www.haproxy.org/) loadbalancer / TLS proxy together with [Certbot](https://certbot.eff.org/) for certificate management.
+This module deploys an [HAProxy](https://www.haproxy.org/) loadbalancer / TLS proxy together with [Certbot](https://certbot.eff.org/) for certificate management.
 Consul-Template is used to dynamically configure both HAProxy and Certbot, based on kev-values from the [Service Registry and Key-Value Store](/rollyourown/project_modules/service_registry_kv_store/) and [Consul](https://www.consul.io/) provides DNS-based routing information from the service registry to HAProxy backends.

 ## Repository links

-The [github](https://github.com/) mirror repository for this project is here: [https://github.com/rollyourown-xyz/ryo-loadbalancer-tls-proxy](https://github.com/rollyourown-xyz/ryo-loadbalancer-tls-proxy)
+The [github](https://github.com/) mirror repository for this module is here: [https://github.com/rollyourown-xyz/ryo-loadbalancer-tls-proxy](https://github.com/rollyourown-xyz/ryo-loadbalancer-tls-proxy)

 The [rollyourown.xyz](https://rollyourown.xyz/) repository for this project is here: [https://git.rollyourown.xyz/ryo-projects/ryo-loadbalancer-tls-proxy](https://git.rollyourown.xyz/ryo-projects/ryo-loadbalancer-tls-proxy)